Now hiring: Climate Science Editor / Fact-checker

 - Yearly contract with minimum of 8 hours per week;

-- Work location can be Paris, France or remote (we have contributors in the USA, Brazil, Spain, Singapore);
+- Work location can be Paris, France or remote (we have contributors in the UK, Brazil, Spain, Singapore);

 - Competitive compensation;

 Fill this form where you can upload:

 - a cover letter highlighting relevant experience and motivation for applying to the position, specifying which scientific field(s) you can cover,

 - 2 writing samples illustrating your ability to communicate science.